 8. Ice Wine

-It was my friend who first introduced the idea of Ice Wine when we were on exchange, saying that we absolutely must get it as it is way cheaper in Canada.
+It was my friend who first introduced the idea of Ice Wine when we were on an exchange, saying that we absolutely must get it as it is way cheaper in Canada.
 Ice Wine is essentially a type of dessert wine that is produced from grapes that were frozen on the vine.

-Due to the extreme cold climate experienced in certain parts of Canada, especially in Ontario, Canada is currently one of the world’s top producers of Ice Wine, despite the alcoholic beverage originally hailing from Germany.
+Due to the extremely cold climate experienced in certain parts of Canada, especially in Ontario, Canada is currently one of the world’s top producers of Ice Wine, despite the alcoholic beverage originally hailing from Germany.
 It was said that in the late 1800s, winemakers were somewhat forced to create a product from frozen grapes, the only harvest they had available.
 What resulted was a wine that had a high sugar content and very flavourful.

 9. Maple Syrup